Geography (For 2015–2016 academic year) Professors

 or SOCI 101

-.
 This course is crosslisted as SOCI 318.
 319 Population and Environment A. Burnett, E. Kraly

 The Arctic is one of the most rapidly changing regions of the world today, environmentally, culturally, and politically.
 Rapid biophysical change occurs here today due to climate change, but equally noteworthy are cultural, social, and political transformations experienced by people living and working in the Arctic.
 People are under increasing pressure to change along with transformation of their biophysical environments, particularly as new actors express interest in the Arctic as space opening up to global transportation, mineral exploration, and trade and ecotourism.
 Within geography, interest in Arctic phenomena includes grappling with complex issues related to social and biophysical changes in this region, which often originate beyond the region but have specific meaning for the region.
 In this course, students investigate three vibrant areas of Arctic transformation: cultural transformation occurring among indigenous and local peoples, biological and physical transformation of the environment, and political transformation within and related to the region.
 Lectures, discussion, and a major research project related to these broad topics form the foundation for deeper understanding of how Arctic spaces are transforming socially and biophysically, and how local Arctic spaces are linked to global phenomena.
 This course is crosslisted as REST 323